monkeysppp/VBCoachNotes/drills/PassingDrills/PassingDrills.md

 <br clear="left"/>

-Adaptations can include the target playing back to the passer to play the free ball over, or the target playing a tip over the net
+Adaptations can include the target playing back to the passer to play the free ball over`, `or the target playing a tip over the net

 ---